 REFRESHMENTS: Oxford Lions will be providing all competitors in the marathon some food and a drink at the completion of your race.
 They will also be selling their scrumptious food to any of your supporters throughout the day.

-MASSAGE: There will be a massage therapist on site ready to ease away any aches and pains after your accomplishment at the Finish Line.
+MASSAGE: The team from Head 2 Toe Massage Therapy will be on site ready to ease away any aches and pains after your accomplishment at the Finish Line.
 You will be able to pre-book when you enter online.

 WASTE: Please dispose of any waste in the rubbish bins provided.
 Do not litter on the course – what goes in must go out!